ruppmatt/AEDeveloper/README.rst

 Once activated you'll see a (venv) above your prompt to indicate you are using the virtual environment described by the contents of venv.

-To quit the virtual environment, type:
+Later, to quit the virtual environment, type:

   deactivate